 We put the grass into a mixing bowl with a cup of water, then blended them to a pulp with a hand held blender.
 We also made a pulp using red cabbage, the perfect vegetable to make blue paint!

 Next we mixed artists pigments of indigo, stil de grain (made with buckthorn berries) and rose madder, from the rose madder plant root.
 We used with a glass muller and glass plate to grind the pigments to a fine powder then added gum arabic (from the acacia tree).
 The plate and underside of the muller have a rough texture, creating an abrasive surface on which to grind down gritty pigments.
 When they become a fine powder they can be mixed with gum arabic to use for painting.
 After an indigo mix, Julian lifted the muller to discover a beautiful fern-like pattern underneath!

 We also used plant extracts to make a weld yellow, brazil wood red, and another blue with mallow flowers.
 With these essential colours we mixed a few new ones to make a gorgeous palette ready for painting.

-The techniques we demostrated here will be part of the workshop at Chelsea Physic Garden on Sunday 18th August.
+We'll be practicing these techniques and more at Chelsea Physic Garden on Sunday 18th August.
 It's a one day event from 10am till 4pm, including all materials, refreshments and lunch.
-There will also be time to wander around the garden at your leisure.
+There will also be time to enjoy the gadens at your leisure.